Definition of Preferred Shares

-Like many callable bonds, many preferred shares also have a callability option in them.
+Like many callable bonds, many preferred shares also have a callability option.
 The option lies in the hand of the company.
 They may call the preferred share whenever they want to.

-The callable feature allows the company to call the preferred shares when the price of preferred shares breaches a certain mark in the market.
-Say the company has issued a callable preferred share which allows the company to call the preferred shares @$25.
-So whenever the price of preferred shares crosses this mark, then the company can call it.
+The callable feature allows the company to call the preferred share when the price of a preferred share breaches a particular mark in the market.
+Say the company has issued a callable preferred share, allowing the company to call the preferred shares @$25.
+So whenever the preferred share price crosses this mark, the company can call it.

 Here the dividends that must be paid to the preferred shareholders get accumulated.
-If in any year, the company doesn’t pay a dividend to the preferred shares, due to lack of profit, then the company will have to keep a record of the unpaid dividends and clear the cumulative dividends with the next period’s profit.
+Even though these dividend payments are promised, they aren’t usually made on time.
+Suppose, in any year, the company doesn’t pay a dividend to the preferred share due to a lack of profit.
+In that case, the company will have to keep a record of the unpaid dividends and clear the cumulative dividends with the next period’s profit.

 Participatory preferred shares give extra rights to the preferred shareholders.
-If in any year the company reaches a desired level of profitability, then the preferred shareholders will participate in the profit sharing and will get extra dividends on top of the fixed dividend that they are supposed to receive.
+Suppose in any year, the company reaches a desired level of profitability.
+In that case, the preferred shareholders will participate in the profit sharing and get extra dividends on the fixed dividend they are supposed to receive.

 This is an option given to the preferred shareholders.
+Normally, at the investor’s request, convertible preferred shares are converted in this manner.
+Nonetheless, a business may have a clause on certain stocks that enables the issuers or investors to compel the issuance.
 Preferred shareholders can buy common stocks at a predefined price.
-So if the common stock price increases in the market, then preferred shareholders can convert their preferred shares into common shares and enjoy the increase in price.
+So if the stock price increases in the market, then preferred shareholders can convert their preferred shares into common shares and enjoy the price rise.

 Advantages of Preferred Shares

-- Preferred shares have a higher claim over dividend as compared to common shareholders.
-So if the company makes a limited profit, then out of that limited profit, preferred shares will be paid first, if anything is left, then that will go to the common shareholders.
+- It has a higher claim over dividends as compared to common shareholders.
+So if the company makes a limited profit, the preferred share will be paid first; if anything is left, then that will go to the common shareholders.

-- There is no maturity for preferred shares.
-So unlike debt holders, preferred shareholders will not have to worry about the maturity of their fixed income source
+- There is no maturity for the preferred share.
+So unlike debt holders, preferred shareholders will not have to worry about the maturity of their fixed income source.

 - Higher claim during liquidation.
-Preferred shares will receive the proceeds from liquidation prior to common shareholders.
-So once the claim of preferred shareholders are completely settled, then common shareholders will get a chance to settle a claim from the remaining proceeds
+It will receive the proceeds from liquidation before common shareholders.
+So once the claim of preferred shareholders is wholly settled, common shareholders will get a chance to settle a claim from the remaining proceeds.

-- Preferred shares have additional features like conversion options, accumulation, etc. All these add to the advantages being enjoyed by the preferred shares in a company
+- It has additional features like conversion options, accumulation, etc. All these add to the advantages enjoyed by the preferred share in a company.

 Disadvantages of Preferred Shares